 TU Wien Informatics Wins 7 of 9 Grants in WWTF’s ICT19 Call

-Out of nine successful project proposals in the fifth Information and Communication Technology call seven are coming from TU Wien Informatics researchers.
+Out of nine successful project proposals in the fifth Information and Communication Technology call seven are coming from TU Wien Informatics researcher

 From the smartphone that wakes us in the morning to the algorithm that suggests television series we might like in the evenings - with information and communication technology, we are working almost around the clock today.
 The Vienna Science, Research and Technology Fund (WWTF) promotes research in this area with a highly-paid funding invitation.
 It is not about the application of information and communication technology in other areas, but about the further development of the technology itself.